Neural Networks Without Magic: Occam’s Razor and a Programmer’s View

 A lightweight DLL exposing a C API for a simple MLP (stack of dense layers) with:

-• forward inference (NN_Forward)
+• forward inference (NN_Forward, NN_ForwardBatch)

 • multi-network instance management via integer handles